calebdeji/calebdeji.github.io/README.md

 # calebdeji.github.io

-This is website profile of Ogunwale Pelumi Caleb
+This is the website profile of Ogunwale Pelumi Caleb ( calebdeji )